PopupMaker/Popup-Maker/readme.txt

 5. Theme every element of your popups to blend perfectly into your site: Background Overlay, Popup Container, Close Button, Google Fonts & much more.
 All in all, customize your popup theme with over 60 options!

 == Changelog ==

+= v1.1.9 =
+* Added %'s to reponsive sizes in size dropdown.
+* Remove usage of the_content and the_content filters.
+* Fixed responsive sizes.

 = v1.1.8 =
 * Fixed issue with admin menu position collisions.